 Handy hint: Applying the XO2® SpaKling Water Resistant Hygiene Seal ensures your guests know the spa has been cleaned since it has last been used and can confidently relax and enjoy the spa.

 Apply diluted XO2® SpaKling onto the bath and surrounding surfaces via spray or squirt bottle.
 Wipe off with a clean cloth.

 XO2® SpaKling isn't limited to just spa baths but can actually treat dishwashers and laundry machines.
-Instructions for these treatments can be found on the XO2® SpaKling TIG as well as some of our Handy hints.
+Instructions for these treatments can be found on the SpaKling product page on this website along with some of our Handy hints.

-Why did we choose quaternary ammonium compound as our formula base?
+Why did we choose a quaternary ammonium compound as our formula base?

 Simply put, it works the best in this application.
 There has been a lot of research and field testing done on the effectiveness of quat and its performance against the likes of sodium hypochlorite (bleach/chlorine) based formulations.
 The quat effectively reduces pathogenic bacteria in the application of spas as opposed to disappointing results from sodium hypochlorite.
-There is also the 'in use' safety concerns of using chlorine based products in the application of cleaning.
+There are also the 'in use' safety concerns of using chlorine-based products in the application of cleaning.
 But it is worth mentioning that not all quats are created equal.
-And it is a case of you get what you pay for.
+And it is a case of you getting what you pay for.
 At XO2®, we buy the best raws on the market with the cost being associated with the molecular weight.
-High grade quat has a lower molecular weight and is more costly to produce but is more effective at soil removal as well as being far more effective as an antimicrobial agent.
+High-grade quat has a lower molecular weight and is more costly to produce but is more effective at soil removal as well as being far more effective as an antimicrobial agent.